eonist/AnimLib/README.md

 <img width="100" alt="img" src="https://rawgit.com/stylekit/img/master/AnimLib.svg">

-Animator is an attempt at striking a balance between the 4 pillars of programmatic animation: Ease-of use, Customizability, Features and Performance.
+Animator is an attempt at striking a balance between the 4 areas of programmatic animation: Ease-of use, Customizability, Features and Performance.

 - Supports all common easing equations
 - Interactive spring dynamics.
 Friction, SpringStrength etc.